 Avoid: Beets, cucumber, eggplant, okra, squash (all), sweet potatoes, water chestnuts, zucchini

 Best: Bean sprouts, cauliflower, parsley, potatoes, sunflower sprouts

 Small Amounts: Alfalfa sprouts, artichokes, asparagus, avocado, beans (green), beets, bitter melon, broccoli, Brussels sprouts, cabbage, carrots, celery, cilantro, corn, cress, cucumber, eggplant, garlic (cooked), Jerusalem artichoke, kale, leeks, lettuce, mushrooms, mustard greens, okra, onion, peas (sweet), peppers (bell and green), pumpkin, radish, seaweed, spinach, squash (yellow, acorn, winter), tomatoes (sweet), turnips

 Avoid: Hot chili peppers

-By Marisa Laursen, C.A.S., P.K.S., A.Y.T., Faculty at the California College of Ayurveda.
+By Dr. Marisa Jackson-Kinman, C.A.S., P.K.S., A.Y.T., Faculty at the California College of Ayurveda.
 Vegetable list provided by the California College of Ayurveda.